Safe Sewage Disposal

 Disposal of unwanted material

-The drains connecting your home to the main sewer are designed in such a way that they only carry water, toilet paper and human waste not any other items bigger than that size.
+The drains connecting your home to the main sewer are designed in such a way that they only carry water, toilet paper, and human waste, not any other items bigger than that size.
 However, most people use sewers as garbage disposal units.
-As a result a number of people cause blockages in sewers which is not user-friendly to the environment.
+As a result, a number of people cause blockages in sewers, which is not user-friendly to the environment.

 What to do with disposables?

-All disposable products should be put in a bin or bag and not to be flushed down the toilet as they can find their way into the environment.
+All disposable products should be put in a bin or bag and not flushed down the toilet, as they can find their way into the environment.
+The following items should be disposed of in the ways recommended:

-- Condoms and tampons- wrap well and dispose of in the bin.
+• Condoms and tampons – wrap well and dispose of in the bin.

-- Razors and blades – put these into a rigid container before placing in the bin.
+• Razors and blades – put these into a rigid container before placing in the bin.

-- Plastics bags and newspapers – place them in the bin.
+• Plastic bags and newspapers – place them in the bin.

 Sewer Blockages